crocs-muni/open-source-development-course/README.md

 The student chooses the open-source project for contribution themself, but this selection must be approved by the teachers till 1st of March.
 Tasks from the [Red Hat Open Source Contest](https://research.redhat.com/red-hat-open-source-contest/) are pre-approved.
 If you choose elsewhere, look for known active projects that you are not yet part of.
 * **Track time spent on the project.**
 The student has to have a detailed report on time spent on the course.
 The tracking has to be automatic (e.g. using [Toggl](https://toggl.com/) or similar).
 The tracking must be task-based (i.e. per-day report is not sufficient).
 Each reported period must have a start-time, end-time, short work description and a category (analysis/implementation/management).
-* **Hand in two compulsory homework assignments.**
+* **Hand in three compulsory homework assignments.**
-These will cover git, CI/CD systems, pull requests and basic developer best practices.
+These will cover git, CI/CD systems, pull requests, basic developer best practices and open-source licences.
 An approximate description of tasks can be found in the file [assignments.md](assignments.md).
 * **Deliver three short presentation (10 minutes talks) about your work.**
 This will be the initial work planning, mid-term progress update and final presentation at the end.
 * **(optionally) Attend lectures on open source development**